 Acknowledge that you're doing something really hard.
-If it were easy, it wouldn't take a New Years Resolution.
-So naturally you'll have days when you
+If it were easy, it wouldn't take a New Years Resolution!
+So naturally you'll have days when you fall short.
+Don't let that derail you.
+Research shows that when you give yourself compassion and more support, you're more likely to reach your goal.

 - What would have helped me today to keep my resolution?